Levels of Certification

-The Level 3 course will premier in spring 2014.
+The Level 3 course will premier in 2014.
 The Level 3 is more than just learning more skills to teach.
-Participants take their experiences from teaching the Level 2 material and build on it.
+Instructors will take their experiences from teaching the Level 2 material and build on it.
 Participants will be taken through a review of the Level 1 and 2 material before learning the next phase of skills including manual front wheel lifts, bunny hops, small drops, steep descents and more.

 * Please note that, for all courses, refunds are not available if you fail the exam.
 Re-testing may not be immediately available.